statsig-io/docs/docs/infrastructure/statsig_domains.md

 ## Statsig API Services

-These domains are used by our SDKs to communicate with our backends for feature gates, dynamic configs and event logging.
+These domains are used by our SDKs to communicate with our backend for feature gates, dynamic configs and event logging.
 They are also used for other Statsig APIs, e.g. console APIs, integrations.

 - `api.statsig.com`
 - `featuregates.org`